Eigenvalues and eigenvectors: Eigenvalues and the characteristic polynomial

 The non-real roots of a real polynomial with real coefficients can be grouped into pairs of complex conjugates, namely with the two members of each pair having imaginary parts that differ only in sign and the same real part.
 If the degree is odd, then by the intermediate value theorem at least one of the roots is real.
 Therefore, any real matrix with odd order has at least one real eigenvalue, whereas a real matrix with even order may not have any real eigenvalues.
 The eigenvectors associated with these complex eigenvalues are also complex and also appear in complex conjugate pairs.

+Spectrum of a matrix

+The spectrum of a matrix is the list of eigenvalues, repeated according to multiplicity; in an alternative notation the set of eigenvalues with their multiplicities.

+An important quantity associated with the spectrum is the maximum absolute value of any eigenvalue.
+This is known as the spectral radius of the matrix.